 Monitor and review progress

-Regularly reviewing the progress made, helps keep kids on track and gives them a sense of accomplishment.
-Reviewing their progress helps identify areas for growth and if the saving strategy needs to be modified.
-Regular scrutiny encourages accountability and self-reflection.
+Regularly reviewing the progress made helps keep kids on track and gives them a sense of accomplishment.
+Monitoring their progress helps identify areas for growth and if the saving strategy needs to be modified.
+This scrutiny encourages accountability and self-reflection.
 Parents can take advantage of these sessions to discuss milestones, address challenges, and celebrate successes, ultimately promoting good financial responsibility.

 Spend wisely